canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 }
 ```

 If you use subsections in your settings file, separate them using `:` in the `Configure` method.
-For example, if  `MySettings` were inside a section `AllMyCoolSettings`, then you would use
+For example, if  `MySettings` were inside a section `AllMyCoolSettings`, then you would use `MySettings:AllMyCoolSettings` as the section name to bind.
+Like this,

 ```csharp
 services.Configure<MySettings>(_configuration.GetSection("AllMyCoolSettings:MySettings"));